Rufus Edmisten to celebrate new book in Boone

 Archive photos of the Appalachian Theatre from Digital Watauga, a project shared by the Watauga County Historical Society and the Watauga Public Library, will adorn the main gallery at the Jones House during the event, a happy coincidence to celebrate the theatre’s 81st birthday and Edmisten’s memories of growing up around Boone when the theatre was in its prime.

-This meet-and-greet event is free and open to the public.
+This meet and greet event is free and open to the public.
 Light refreshments will be provided.
 McFarland will provide copies of “That’s Rufus” for purchase at the event.
-Profits from the evening’s book sales will benefit the ongoing Digital Watauga project.
+Profits from the event’s book sales will benefit the ongoing Digital Watauga project.
 For more information about the event, contact the Jones House in Boone at (828) 268-6280.

 (0) comments